 The goal upon completion of your Base Builder phase is to be “generally fit”, able to handle a high training load, and ready to focus on becoming more “specifically fit” for your target event.

-The Race Prep phase picks up where Base Builder phase leaves off, while working backwards down the “ladder” of energy system model.
+The Race Prep phase picks up where Base Builder phase leaves off.
+This time working backwards down the “ladder” of energy system model (above).
 The duration of the Race Prep phase is event dependent.
-Shorter, higher intensity events (such as criteriums, XC mountain bike) require a shorter Race Prep phase, moving only a few energy systems down (through the energy systems used in the event).
+Shorter, higher intensity events (such as criteriums, XC mountain bike) require a shorter Race Prep phase, moving only a few energy systems down through to the energy systems most used in the event.
 Longer, lower intensity events (such as road/gravel races, endurance mountain bike races) require a longer Race Prep phase to move down through to the lower intensity energy systems (the dominant systems used in the target events).

 5. Anaerobic Power

 A typical strategy is move through these energy systems in 2 week blocks.
-Often we’ll lower the aerobic volume to allow for more focus on the higher intensity work through additional intervals, or sets of intervals, compared to the equivalent Base Builder block from the previous phase.
+Often we’ll allow for more focus on the higher intensity work through additional intervals, or sets of intervals, compared to the equivalent Base Builder block from the previous phase.
 As intensity lowers from block to block the volume will typically rise to extend endurance as needed for longer events.

-Upon completion of your last energy system block within Race Prep, we wrap things up with a recovery and testing week to identify progress and set pacing goals/expectations for the coming event.
-Follow that with a Taper Week and final Race Week of training to “sharpen the sword” for race day by shedding all accumulated fatigue, while maintaining the high power output capabilities you’ve built up to and trained for.
+Upon completion of your last energy system block within Race Prep, we often wrap things up with a testing week to identify progress.
+Follow that with a Taper Week and final Race Week of training to “sharpen the sword” for race day.
+This allows for shedding of accumulated fatigue, while maintaining the high power output capabilities you’ve trained for.

 Following race day is a recovery week of little to no training to allow for a mental & physical break.
-From there what you do is dependent on what’s next in your season: another build towards an “A” race or perhaps the off-season and then back to training.
+From there what you do is dependent on what’s next in your season… Another build towards an “A” race.
+Or perhaps a second week off for transitioning between seasons and then back to Base Builder training.

 Building Fitness & Accumulating Fatigue: Managing Both

 Training is a balancing act.
 As you train you gain both fitness and fatigue.
-Doing a big block of training takes a lot of energy and you’re expected to be tired (and slower) upon the conclusion of the block.
-With rest and recovery you absorb the load you just applied and within time you recover, adapt, and bring freshness back to the body leading towards a stronger (faster) you than before the training load was applied.
+Doing a big block of training takes a lot of energy.
+You’re expected to be tired (and slower) upon the conclusion of training blocks.
+With rest and recovery you absorb the load you just applied.
+Within time you recover, adapt, and bring freshness back to the body leading towards a stronger (faster) you than before the training load was applied.

-Your Annual Training Plan should repeat this process in a gradual & appropriate manner for you, over and over, in order to apply stress and continue to accumulate fatigue; all while allowing for the right amount of recovery and absorption of the fitness to see an upward trend of progression.
+Your Annual Training Plan should repeat this process in a gradual & appropriate manner for you.
+Then repeated over and over to apply stress and continue to accumulate fatigue followed by recovery.
+All of this allowing for the right amount of recovery and absorption of fitness you will see an upward trend of progression.

-Do too much training (or do not allow enough absorption time) and you become rundown and progression slows; or worse, you get sick, injured, or simply burnt out on the process and are forced to take a break.
-A proper training plan will have progressive training loads, include the right amount of recovery and absorption; while balancing the two to allow for a well timed peak of fitness and freshness for your “A” Race.
+Do too much training (or do not allow enough absorption time) and you become rundown and progression slows.
+Or worse, you get sick, injured, or simply burnt out on the process and are forced to take a break.
+A proper training plan will have progressive training loads and include the right amount of recovery and absorption.
+Balancing these two elements can allow for a well timed peak of fitness and freshness for your “A” Race.

 The tricky part of this equation is that in order to gain fitness you must acquire fatigue; and to gain freshness means you must reduce fatigue, which means lose fitness.

-Of course one must know exactly how these metrics relate to one another, as they are right in line with this fitness vs. freshness concept, by measuring your training loads, fatigue models, adaptation rates and overall training progressions.
-Combined with frequent (and effective) testing to establish and maintain accurate training zones you have access to some pretty helpful tools that allow for better precision in your structured planning.
+Of course one must know exactly how these metrics relate to one another.
+These metrics fall right in line with this fitness vs. freshness concept by measuring your training loads, fatigue models, adaptation rates and overall training progressions.
+Combined with frequent (and effective) testing to establish and maintain accurate training zones you have access to some helpful tools that allow for better precision in your structured planning.